rufusroflpunch/textadept-relative/README.md

 ## Installation and Usage

 Clone this repo into `~/.textadept/modules` and add `relative = require('textadept-relative')` to your `~/.textadept/init.lua`.
-If you wish to deactivatet , you can bring up the command entry and type `relative.deactivate()`.
+If you wish to deactivate it, you can bring up the command entry and type `relative.deactivate()`.
 You can reactivate later with `relative.activate()`.

 ## Caveats